Chair: Matt Culley, South East

 Andrew farms over 300 acres at Redlands Farm outside Haverfordwest, on the Pembrokeshire Coast.
 He grows winter and spring barley, winter wheat and winter oilseed rape.

-He also runs his own well respected Agronomy and seed business, spanning the three local counties.
-In addition to his duties as chairman of the Welsh Crops Board, Andrew is also a member of the Pembrokeshire Agricultural Society Council and Estates Committee.
+He also runs his own well respected agronomy and seed business, spanning the three local counties.
+In addition to his duties as chair of the Welsh Crops Board, Andrew is also a member of the Pembrokeshire Agricultural Society Council and Estates Committee.

 Olly Harrison, North West

 Olly farms 950 acres on the urban fringe near to Liverpool, he farms a mixture of owned, tenanted and share farmed ground along with some contracting.